The pagan origin of the pontiff: Why Saint Peter is not the first pope

 The Pontifex Maximus was the “supreme priest,” among other lower positions.
 Julius Caesar elected pontifex Maximus in 63 BCE.
 Marcus Aemilius Lepidus succeeded, then Emperor Augustus became responsible for the state cult.

-The (pagan) responsibilities of the pontifices
+The responsibilities of the pontifices, rooted in paganism

 - They gave advice to the magistrates, interpreted the omens, controlled the calendar.